23 School Britannia

 ‘What do you put that down to?’

 ‘They don’t follow the accepted set of rules.
 Discipline’s gone.
 You’ve just got to look at the National Health Service.
 Any malingering snowflake without any redeeming defects can knock on a doctor’s door, moan, ‘I’m sick.
 Please treat me,’ and be issued a sick note automatically.
+Bosh!
 The state doesn’t exist to mollycoddle their weaknesses.’

 ‘What kind of state would you like to see ?’